slotdawg/ts2020/pc/flow_secure_fiesta/flow_secure_fiesta.rst

 Securing the Fiesta Application
 +++++++++++++++++++++++

 Flow provides multiple System categories out of the box, such as AppType, AppTier, and Environment, that are used to quickly group virtual machines.
 Security policies are applied using these categories.
-Start using these pre-existing categories right away, or add your own categories for custom grouping.
+You can start using these pre-existing categories right away, or add your own categories for custom grouping.

 Defining Category Values
 ........................